TuxInvader/nginx-hashi-cloud/packer/azure/README.md

 or you can build an image which has the installer primed and ready to run on first deployment through cloud init.
 The `full_build` setting determines which type is built.

-Copy and edit the controller_pkvars.example to controller.pkrvars.json, and then run:
+Copy and edit the controller_pkrvars.example to controller.pkrvars.json, and then run:

 ```
 packer build -var-file controller.pkrvars.json pack_controller.json